 Your customer contact data should always include the email addresses of your payables contact, controller, and management.
 If the customer is a small company, you should also have the owner’s cell phone.
 This information can be added to your new customer credit application.
 A surprising number of creditors do not have current information on who to contact to resolve collection problems.

-If you have sizable receivables outstanding or many customers, or if you still use spreadsheets, you must consider workflow automation to manage collections and routine tasks.
+If you have sizable receivables or many customers or still use spreadsheets, you must consider workflow automation to manage collections and routine tasks.
 See Carixa for an idea of what a comprehensive, integrated “Software as a Service (SaaS)” system can do for you.
-You are virtually guaranteed faster collections, lower DSO, fewer delinquencies – as well as reduced overhead- if you deploy powerful collection software.
+You are guaranteed faster collections, lower DSO, fewer delinquencies, and reduced overhead if you deploy powerful collection software.
 As with all SaaS offerings, it is internet browser-based, so there is no software to install or hardware to purchase.

-Don’t wait as long as your competitors to make the first collection contact, and use email to your advantage.
-Get the money first Early Intervention.
+Don’t wait as long as your competitors to make the first collection contact; use email to your advantage.
+Get the money first through early Intervention.
 If a large invoice will be coming due, it’s worthwhile to call before the due date to solve any problems delaying payment.
 And don’t be shy about sending “friendly reminders” at even five days.

 - If you do not receive a response to a call or email, follow up every two or three days until you get a response.

 - If your debtor is a smaller company, escalate a more serious collection matter by emailing or calling the business owner.

 - If collection delinquency is serious (regardless of the size of the customer), call an executive-level person (say, CFO).
 They do not like receiving these calls and will handle the problem.